The Complete Guide to eCommerce Development 2024

 End-to-End TestingSystem Testing

-Tests the entire application from the user’s perspective, covering all subsystems and external interfacesValidates the complete and integrated software product against its requirements and specifications
+End-to-End tests the entire application from the user’s perspective, covering all subsystems and external interfacesValidates the complete and integrated software product against its requirements and specifications

 End-to-End Testing vs. User Acceptance Testing (UAT)